• Success

 Introduction

-A Customer 360 journey provides a trusted, complete, and actionable view of individual and organizational customer data (master data and insights) which is used for analytics and operations to deliver highly personalized experiences across marketing, sales and support.
+A Customer 360 journey provides a trusted, complete, and actionable view of individual and organizational customer data which is used for analytics and operations to deliver highly personalized experiences across marketing, sales, and support.

 Getting Started